Types of references in the BMIS

 Population-level assessments (PLA) inform bycatch management but are considered separately from the categories above for the purposes of the BMIS.
 PLA includes studies which describe the status of bycatch populations, as distinguished from those that look at interaction rates.
 PLA sub-categories are discussed in more detail elsewhere but include: abundance indices; biological parameters; productivity susceptibility analyses; demographic methods; stock assessments; and an open category.

 At the references search interface, the user has many options to filter a search.
-These include: mitigation technique; management category; bycatch species group; fishing gear; year; keyword (such as author, or terms like biodegradable, non-entangling, 'cryptic mortality' or indicators ); and collection.
+These include: mitigation technique; management category; bycatch species group; fishing gear; year; keyword (such as author, or terms like biodegradable, non-entangling, 'cryptic mortality', GLM, GAMM, or indicators ); and collection.
 Collections are a quick way to browse RFMO scientific meeting papers, e.g., IOTC 2021, as well as safe handling and release and Species ID Guides.For Population Level Assessments (PLA), users can filter by type of PLA, model, stock, or population status.
 Results can be sorted by year or first author by clicking on the column header.